Asian Side of Istanbul

 USKUDAR

-This is the Asian coast, where miraculous mosques take you to a completely different world.
-This is a region where you can walk along its shores and sit towards the European side.
-Of course, with bagel and tea in your hand.
-Before going there, you can stop by for Camlica Mosque.
+This is the Asian coast where miraculous mosques take you to a completely different world.
+This is a region where you can walk along its shores and sit facing the European side—of course, with bagel and tea in your hand.
+Before going there, you can stop by Camlica Mosque.
 If you are late for something, "the man who took the horse passed Uskudar" in Turkish culture.
 Don't be late to see this place.

 Uskudar